Asparagus fern: Plant care guide

 Fertilizing asparagus fern plants

 Asparagus Ferns grown in containers require supplemental feeding of plant nutrients as they are isolated from their natural ecosystem.
-Here are some high-quality plant foods for Asparagus Ferns:
+Both slow-release and faster-acting water-soluble products can work well.
+Look for a product formulated for potted plants and apply it according to the instrucitons.

 Asparagus fern